alexcg1/readme/README.md

 </strong>
 </p>

 I'm Alex C-G - I'm the ~Open Source Evangelist~ Developer Relations Lead at [Jina AI](http://www.jina.ai).
-This is my personal README - it's here to give you a quick overview of who I am and how best to ~get my attention~ facilitate efficient communication.
+This is my personal README - it's here to give you a quick overview of who I am and how best to get my attention.

 Most of the projects in my profile are written in Python, though I also muck around with Arduino and have the usual smattering of shell scripts, Markdown and whatnot